Dubai VARA License

 The Dubai Virtual Assets Regulatory Authority (VARA) presented its Virtual Assets and Related Activities Regulations, which are now the legal basis for all crypto companies in Dubai.
 Its main goal is to establish rules, licensing requirements, exemptions, and sanctions for non-compliance for all Dubai VASPs, VA issuers, and other related businesses.

-History of the VARA Regulation
+Historical and Legal Basis of the VARA Regulation

-The Law on Regulating Virtual Assets in the Emirate of Dubai established and authorized the Dubai Virtual Assets Regulatory Authority (VARA) in 2022 with the purpose of regulating Virtual Assets and Virtual Asset Providers (VASPs).
+The Law No. (4) of 2022 Regulating Virtual Assets in the Emirate of Dubai established and authorised VARA in 2022 with the purpose of regulating Virtual Assets and VASPs.
 Consequently, VARA issued its Virtual Assets and Related Activities Regulations in 2023.
-The final version of VARA was published on February 7, 2023, after the approval of the Board of Directors, setting forth a comprehensive framework for virtual asset issuers and VASPs licensed in Dubai.
+These regulations set forth a comprehensive framework for virtual asset issuers and VASPs licensed in Dubai.
+All entities seeking a license must adhere to the licensing process as prescribed by VARA from time to time.

 They reached success and shared it with us: